schnerring/schnerring.github.io/content/about.md

 preacher, between being a cypherpunk and being a hypocrite.

-On this website, I share my thoughts and notes about things that I'm excited about and working on, and hope to connect with people having a similar mindset.
+On this website, I share my thoughts and notes about things that I'm excited about and working on and hope to connect with people having a similar mindset.
 I'd love to hear from you!

 ## Privacy